sydasif/python-book/docs/source/git/01_git.md

 ## Cloning a GitHub repository

-To work locally or Someone else wants to take your changes, add their changes on top of it and push those changes on the remote git repo we have to clon the repo.
+To work locally or if Someone else wants to take your changes, add their changes on top of it and push those changes on the remote git repo we have to clone the repo.

 ### git clone